andrewjhopkins/csharp_sql/README.md

 Short term
 - [ ] Support asterisks in Select
 - [ ] More informative response for create and insert
-- [ ] On error.Rreturn syntax error location
+- [ ] On error.
+Return syntax error location
 - [ ] General code cleanup

 Long term